jikkujose/webarray/README.md

 - Anyone with the seed can read/modify the data
 - Not intended to be used for anything critical or even in production
 - Planning to open source the code in future
+- WebArray will always return an array, no matter what is used to replace it will all be put into an array